aparkening/weather-hacker/NOTES.md

 #weather-hacker
-a command line interface that takes in a location and returns a list of destinations within 300 miles with the best weather.
+a command line interface that takes in a location and returns a list of destinations within 100 miles with the best weather.

--- user types in zipcode
+Welcome

+gets zipcode input from user

+uses zipcode to generate location

+uses location to generate potential destinations
+    destinations belong to a location
+    a location has many destinations

+destinations have weather
+    weather is a hash of tomorrow's temperature and precipitation.
+(Should I use classes for these?
+Maybe a weather class...)

+    weather has temperature and precipitation

+destinations have a weather score using weather to combine temperature and precipitation into an index.

-Shows a ranked list of destinations and their weather conditions.
+destination_finder generates a list of destinations ranked by the weather score

-Asks: "Which destination would you like to know more about?"
+asks the user to choose a destination

-Links to destination wikipedia page.
+links to destination wikipedia page